yukaitung/lgdxrobot2-ros2/README.md

 - `yukaitung/lgdxrobot2`: A pre-built image for simulation.
 - `yukaitung/lgdxrobot2.desktop`: A pre-built image for simulation with a desktop interface accessible via a web browser.

 To pull these images from Docker Hub, you can either use the `latest` tag or specify a particular version number, such as `1.0.0`.
-You can also use the `latest-lite` tag or `<version>-lite` to pull images without Webots installed, you can run Webots on your host computer instead.
 Please refer to the [releases](https://gitlab.com/yukaitung/lgdxrobot2-ros2/-/releases) page for version history.
 All images support both amd64 and arm64 architectures.

 There are also additional repositories that include dependencies, which can be used as base images for other ROS2 projects:

 - `yukaitung/lgdxrobot2.support`
 - `yukaitung/lgdxrobot2.supportdesktop`
-- `yukaitung/lgdxrobot2.webots`: An unofficial image for running Webots on arm64 Linux.

 ## License